sujanW0W/Notes_App/README.md

     3. DB_HOST=[Hostname of the DB]
     4. DB_PASSWORD=[Password to your DB]
     5. JWT_SECRET=[Secret encryption key]
-    6. JWT_LIFETIME=[timespan of the validity of the token]
+    6. JWT_LIFETIME=[timespan of validity of the token]

-After these steps, 'npm start' on both the directories.
+After all these steps, 'npm start' on both the directories.

 You must log in into the application before creating notes.
 You can register.